iisaurralde/vcenter-monitor/README.md

-# vcenter-monitor
+# VCenter-Monitor
 Monitoring containerized solution for VSPhere

 🚀 Features:

-✅ Prometheus for metrics collection
+✅ Prometheus for metrics collection /n
 ✅ Alertmanager for email notifications
 ✅ Grafana for visualization
 ✅ VMware Exporter for ESXi & vCenter monitoring